 The websites have been in existence for over a decade now and currently make 30 thousand dollars per year.

-Holly (from Toronto, ON, Canada) started Ask Holly Hall about 3 years ago.
+Holly (from Toronto, ON, Canada) started Ask Holly Hall almost 4 years ago.

 I am an Author, LifeCoach Astropsychologist, Clairvoyant, Spiritual Therapist, Astrologer, and Teacher at Ask Holly Hall.
 At a young age, I recognized my relationship with The Universe.